A festival of everything theater, comedy, storytelling and much more.

 As always, the selection is wide and varied.
 In addition to traditional theater, you can also catch stand up comedy, solo shows, spoken word presentations, visual and musical theater, and interactive plays.
 Multi-award winner Sajeela Kershi is presenting her new show about multiculturalism and one of the UK’s leading improv shows is taking over the stage with their brand new Men with Coconuts stand up.

-Then there are shows like Tiger, pushing the envelope in performances where the audience chooses the outcome, or Sweden’s Kontra Alt, which promises a mix of “mating dances, poetic imagery, intense physicality, folksongs and hymns.”
+Then there are shows like Tiger, pushing the envelope in performances where the audience chooses the outcome, or Sweden’s Kontra Alt, which promises a mix of “mating dances, poetic imagery, intense physicality, folksongs, and hymns.”
 [Prague Fringe]

-Perhaps best of all: it’s hard to tell what many shows are about just by their descriptions — which means you really have to buy a ticket and go to discover them.
+Perhaps best of all: it’s hard to tell what many shows are about just by their descriptions — which means you really have to buy a ticket to discover them.
 A little bit of a gamble, perhaps, but with so many award-winning shows and high quality actors in attendance, chances are you won’t be disappointed.